 Taikang Life Insurance Corp, China’s fifth-largest insurer by premium value, is coming out with offerings for China’s wealthier seniors.
 In April, Taikang launched a new commercial pension with a base premium at RMB 2 million that enables insurants to not only receive their annual fund, but also live in a senior community which Taikang is building in suburban Beijing with no additional payments required.
 This is an innovative model.
 According to Cole Wright, managing director of Merrill Gardens, a US-based operator of retirement communities, the senior housing market will eventually be dominated by mainland insurance companies because they understand the market and are happy with lower profit margins but stable rental income.

 Despite optimistic Western voices, natives still believe that Chinese elderly’s minds are not that easy to change.
-However, this actually suggests a new development direction for nursing homes – in-home nursing, for which Japan, who shares a similar culture with China, is a pioneer.
+However, this actually suggests a new development direction for nursing homes in China – in-home nursing, for which Japan, who shares a similar culture with China, is a pioneer.
 Right now, the publicly-financed community-based nursing homes render the elderly the advantage of living close to home and family members.
 With private nursing homes sending caregivers to the elderly’s own homes, the shortage gap of community-based services can be filled.
 In this way, private nursing home and the government can work hand in hand to create a home- and community- based elderly system.

 Meanwhile, the government can also work with NGOs to develop the large rural market.